Welcome to... The Listening

 Choices become clearer.
 Your reactions make sense.
 And the next steps begin to take shape without force.

-Right now you are in the part of the process where self-trust starts forming.
+Right now you're in the part of the process where self-trust starts forming.
 Not through logic, but through truth.

-And this moment — exactly where you are — is where that truth starts becoming direction.
+And this moment, exactly where you are standing, is where that truth starts becoming direction.

-You recognise that the ideas, preferences, reactions and pulls you kept dismissing are not noise.
-They are information.
+The ideas, preferences, reactions, and pulls you kept dismissing?
+They're not noise.
+They're information.

 Something in you has shifted from "this is nothing" to "I need to pay attention to this."